Skip to main content

 The case against crate training

 According to some pet parents, crate training is “lazy training.”
 Opponents believe some people take the easy way out and crate their pups instead of training them properly.
 One of the main arguments is that dogs are social animals and require attention and physical affection to form a solid bond with their human family members.
 And we’re inclined to agree with certain aspects of these arguments against crating dogs.
 When used as a supplementary form of training, crating can be invaluable, but it shouldn’t be used in place of training your dog.
-Similarly, we can understand why some pet parents consider it cruel.
-Because dogs are social creatures, they shouldn’t spend all their time in a crate, which could lead to feelings of isolation and abandonment.
-Crates are not substitutes for training or personal attention, but some experts say they’re necessary.
-Let’s find out why.

-Related Videos
+Recommended Videos

 The case for crate training

 According to Hill’s Pet, “Crate training is necessary for safety, damage prevention, housetraining, and traveling.”
 Curious puppies want to explore their space, which can be dangerous if they’re left unattended.
 Anything from computer cords to medicine bottles can be hazardous to your dog.
 While puppy-proofing your home is a must, crating your dog can help if you want to ensure a pup’s safety when you leave the house.
-However, you should never leave small dogs or puppies under 6 months old in their crate for longer than three or four hours.
+However, you should never leave small dogs or puppies under 6 months old in their crate for longer than 3 or 4 hours.
 Puppies lack the bladder control necessary to remain crated for longer periods, and small breeds have small bladders.
 Confining your pup to a crate for extended periods will result in a messy crate, and no pup wants to be trapped next to a soiled potty pad.

 Contrary to popular belief, crate-training your puppy won’t make him feel confined.
 It will give him a space of his own, which helps him feel safe and secure.
 In fact, crating dogs can actually help calm anxiety.
 Lastly, crating your dog can help make the potty-training process easier, as it will allow you to prevent accidents in your home while teaching your dog to hold it until you take him outside to do his business.
 (You’ll want to nix crate training as part of potty training if your pup urinates and defecates in his crate.
 If your dog came from a shelter, he might be used to eliminating in his crate, and you’ll want to avoid encouraging this behavior.)